 And now, my thoughts on a few of the many games that were planned for release but canceled owing to the platform's quick demise:

 Clayfighter 2 - This could have been pretty cool, with higher-res graphics and more animation frames than the SNES version and maybe restoring the cut character of Lucy the Gorilla.
-Sadly it didn't get far into development before it was canned, though an early prototype was dumped to the internet some time ago.
+Sadly it didn't get far into development before it was canned, though a very early prototype was dumped to the internet some time ago.

 Ecco the Dolphin - All that's been seen of this one is a Cinepak demo showing Ecco leaping through the logo.
 Was it to tease a port?
 A remake?
 A third entry in the series?
 We may never know.

 Elite - Presumably a port of the classic PC game, but with shaded 3D models instead of wire frames?
 That could have been neat.
 A next generation upgrade a la Silpheed on the Sega CD.